GarciaInes/Scrum-Mastering/Refinement/Questions.md

 * Does everyone know if the release plan still matches reality?
 * is that release plan visible & easy to digest?

+An often flaw on the Refinement is from PO perspective asking closed questions such as "is this clear?"
+Move to other tactiques to ensure there is clarity on the Backlog Item in question, such as "could you play back whats this story about?"

 ### Bigger Picture
 #### Desirable?
 * Who are the target customers for our solution?